Afghanistan and the West

 Ignorance of reality often leads to catastrophic failure.

 The withdrawal from Afghanistan is not significant for military or economic reasons.
-It is significant for ideological reasons.
+It is significant for cultural reasons.
 Afghanistan shows that modern liberalism is not the end of history, but is a historical dead end.
 It shows that moral progress (defined by modern Western standards of morality) is not the driving force of history.
 It shows that the West, in spite of its military superiority, is weak in many ways.

 Most people in the West are blissfully ignorant of those things.
 Like the man clinging to the airplane, they are looking forward to a better future.